Some Applications of Abelianization in Gromov-Witten Theory

 Now $H_i=0$ since the ambient stacks are zero dimensional.
 So the coefficients of $\one_{(\zeta_2, 1)}$ and $\one_{(1, \zeta_2)}$ are series in $z$; in fact they are the same series because of the geometry of the situation (see \eqref{eq:bs3-inertia}).
 The series is $1/z$.

 Similarly, the coefficient of $z^{-2}$ is a multiple of $q$.
 From \eqref{eq:IBS3}, we have

 The first two summands are the pullback of a multiple $c$ of $\one_{B\bmu_3}$, and this can be computed as in the previous paragraph.
-One obtains $c = 3/(2z^2)$.
-For the second two summands, note that $\In{X\sslash T'}_{(1,1)}$ is 2-dimensional, so a priori the classes $H_i$ are not zero here.
+One obtains $c = 3/(2z^2)$. \note{the last two summands came from (1,0) and (0,1).} For the second two summands, note that $\In{X\sslash T'}_{(1,1)}$ is 2-dimensional, so a priori the classes $H_i$ are not zero here.
 The denominators in \eqref{eq:big-thing} only make sense when we consider the sum of the last two terms together, and the division must be computed by finding an anti-invariant numerator divisible by $H_1-H_2$.
 There is a unique way to do this: see \cite[Lem~5.4.1]{nonab1}.
 Indeed, the coefficient of $z^{-2}$ in the last two terms of \eqref{eq:big-thing} is equal to

 which simplifies to $3/(2z^2)\one_{(1, 1)}$. \end{proof}